Adnn/notes_graphics/docs/index.markdown

 # Illumination and Shading

-* Illumination: The luminous flux transport from light sources to scene points, via direct and indirect paths.
+* Illumination: ?The luminous flux transport from light sources to scene points, via direct and indirect paths?
+* Illumination model: Given the illumination incident at a point on a surface, quantifies the reflected light.
-* Shading: process of assigning a color to a a pixel.
+* Shading: Process of assigning a color to a fragment.

 ## Light sources